jamesec/evenc.github.io/o/morty.md

 ---

-Help!
+Help!<br>
 There is no escape, my son, we will find our peace in the next world.

-So what... you're just gonna give up?
+So what... you're just gonna give up?<br>
 We're giving in to the power of the one true Morty, one day he will return.

 All right Mortys, listen up, my name is Morty Smith, from earth dimension C-137, I know you're scared because I'm scared, but that's no reason to accept our fate.
 We're Mortys, **we're not defined by** our relationships to Rick, **our destiny is our own!**

-This sounds like something the one true Morty might say.
+This sounds like something the one true Morty might say.<br>
 I'm sick of being a human shield, uh I want to be a gardener.

-I want to write really crazy intense action novels.
+I want to write really crazy intense action novels.<br>
-I'm more than just a hammer.
+I'm more than just a hammer.<br>
 He's the one true Morty!

-Keep it down!
+Keep it down!<br>
 Ohhhhh!